289 – October 16

 So much is written about the high cost of a college education that many people never investigate the possibility.
 They know it’s expensive so they don’t bother to look into it any further.
 But there are many financial aid programs available to help at every stage of the process.
 Contact the financial aid office at the colleges you are interested in.
 They will assist you to get the help you need, direct you to scholarship possibilities, work-study programs, grants and loans.
 Read Anna and Robert Leider’s book, Don’t Miss Out: The Ambitious Student’s Guide to Financial Aid.
 Written from a consumer’s point of view, they list hundreds of scholarship, grant, and loan sources.

-College costs certainly have escalated since I wrote this back in 2000.
+College costs certainly have escalated since I wrote this back in 2002.
 Now it’s not unusual for college to cost $10,000 per year and more.
-My friend’s son is going to medical school and the cost is about $65,00o per year.
+My friend’s son went to medical school and the cost was about $65,00o per year.
 Yikes!
 The biggest overall problem I’m seeing is that too many young people are graduating from college saddled with huge debts.
 And in the current economy, new college graduates are the largest group of the unemployed – a whopping 24% of these young people can’t find jobs.

 I’m not telling you this to disuade you from getting a college education.
 It’s still an important long-term investment in your future, especially if you need a degree in order to succeed in your chosen profession.
 But I think it’s reasonable now to consider waiting to go to college until you’re sure of your course of study and exactly how it will pay off in your future.
 Just to go and get a general education without being certain of your goals is probably not the best choice to maximize your benefits.